How to Build an Ideal Vegan Pre-Workout Meal

 Applesauce is another easy way athlete’s following a vegan diet can boost their carbohydrate intake.
 A ½ cup serving of applesauce provides ~15 grams of carbohydrates.
 Double check the ingredient list for the applesauce you purchase to ensure no animal-based products or sweeteners are added.

-Dried fruit is another great source of carbohydrates.
+Dried fruit is also a great source of carbohydrates.
 A quarter-cup serving of dried fruit provides you with ~15 grams of carbohydrates.
 Dried fruit, such as raisins, cranberries, pineapple, apples, and mango, makes a nutritious addition to your oatmeal or vegan breakfast cereals.

 Protein in the Vegan Pre-Workout Meal